 "There are rules concerning the use of magic where the non-magical can see it," Hermione informed her parents.
-The academically inclined youngster had read all about it in A History of Magic by Bathilda Bagshot, one of the books required for first year students.
-She knew that her parents were known as 'muggles' in the Wizarding world she was now a part of, however she didn't like the feel of the word as it slipped off her tongue.
+The academically inclined youngster had read all about it in A History of Magic by Bathilda Bagshot, one of the books required for first-year students.
+She knew that her parents were called 'muggles' in the Wizarding world she was now a part of.
+However, she didn't like the feel of the word as it slipped off her tongue.
 It has a very derogative feel to it, she told herself after having said it several times to try it out.
 It's as if they are being addressed as something less than everyone who can do magic.

 "That makes perfect sense," Niles replied with a slight nodding of his head in agreement, though with the rules or the information supplied by the young witch, neither Hermione nor her mother knew for certain.

-"We have the treats we picked up while getting your school stuff," Niles stated as he stepped up and slipped his arm around his wife's waist while resting his other hand on his daughters shoulder.
-"We managed to raise you so I think we can manage a treat or two for a bird," he added with an infectious smile.
+"We have the treats we picked up while getting your school stuff," Niles stated as he stepped up and slipped his arm around his wife's waist while resting his other hand on his daughter's shoulder.
+"We managed to raise you so I think we can handle a treat or two for a bird," he added with an infectious smile.

 Hermione glanced nervously towards the train and then back at both her parents.
 "What if it's just like before?
 What if I can't…," her words trailed off nervously even as she unconsciously started to wring her hands in front of her robes.

-"You'll be fine," Emma stated, leaning down and hugging her daughter to her for a long moment.
-When she finally released her daughter she had to rapidly blink several times to keep the tears at bay.
+"You'll be all right," Emma stated, leaning down and hugging her daughter to her for a long moment.
+When she finally released her daughter, she had to rapidly blink several times to keep the tears at bay.
 "These are children just like you, honey.
-They are witches and wizards so I'm certain you'll make friends this time," Hermione's mother assured her.
+They are witches and wizards, so I'm certain you'll make friends this time," Hermione's mother assured her.
 "What's not to love about you?"

-"I only just stepped on," Hermione informed him of even as she glanced down at the flooring as if expecting the toad in question to suddenly be there.
+"I only just stepped on," Hermione informed the boy even as she glanced down at the flooring as if expecting the toad in question to suddenly be there.
 "Should I have?"
 Hermione asked, uncertain of what exactly to expect on a train bound for a magical school.